alindulceanu/students_practice/documentatie_ros2/docs/VMBox.rst

 A drop-down list enables you to select from the following global tools:

  * Welcome.
 Displays the VirtualBox Manager welcome message.
 The VirtualBox Manager toolbar is also included, to enable you to get started with using Oracle VM VirtualBox.
-See Figure 1.2, “VirtualBox Manager, Showing Welcome Screen After Initial Startup”.

  * Extensions.
 Displays the Extension Pack Manager tool.
 This tool is used to install and uninstall Oracle VM VirtualBox Extension Packs.
-See Section 2.5.1, “The Extension Pack Manager”.

  * Media.
 Displays the Virtual Media Manager tool.
 This tool is used to manage the disk images used by Oracle VM VirtualBox.
-See Section 5.3, “The Virtual Media Manager”.

  * Network.
 Displays the Network Manager tool.
 This tool is used to create and configure some types of networks used by Oracle VM VirtualBox.
-See Section 6.11, “Network Manager”.

  * Cloud.
 Displays the Cloud Profile Editor tool.
 This tool is used to configure connections to a cloud service, such as Oracle Cloud Infrastructure.
-See Section 1.16.5, “Using the Cloud Profile Manager”.

  * Activities.
 Displays the VM Activity Overview tool.
 This tool is used to monitor performance and resource usage of virtual machines.
-See Section 1.20, “Monitoring of Virtual Machines”.

 The Pin icon is used to keep the Tools banner visible as you scroll down the entries in the machine list.